What is Behavioral Addiction?

-The term "addiction" has been used to describe using a substance repeatedly over a period of time, despite known negative consequences to the well-being of a person.
+The term "addiction" has been used to describe the repeated use of a substance over a period of time, despite the known negative consequences to the well-being of a person.
 This repeated use leads to physiological dependence.
-The word addict is typically used to refer to someone who is dependent on alcohol or drugs.
-However, doctors and psychologists state that addiction does need to be limited to substances but can also include the activities or behaviors.
+The word, "addict," is typically used to refer to someone who is dependent on alcohol or drugs.
+However, doctors and psychologists state that addiction does not need to be limited to substances and can also include the activities or behaviors.
 This kind of addiction is referred to as a process or behavioral addiction

 Behavioral addictions have the same symptoms as drug addiction and alcholism

 .
 Process addictions alter mood by creating a euphoric feeling or a "high".
 This feeling is caused by the serotonin or adrenalin released in the brain when a person uses drugs or alcohol or engages in an addictive activity.
 The brain then seeks to recreate this experience despite any negative consequences related to it.
 The need to repeatedly go through the experience, to get the chemical high, results in the individual being trapped in a compulsive process.

 Causes of Behavioral Addiction

 The National Institute of Health states that genetic factors are significant in the development of an addiction.
 This means that brains are genetically predisposed to dopamine in the brain.
 Once a certain amount of dopamine is released while engaging in an activity that triggers the release, the brain cells get accustomed to having that amount of dopamine present.
 As the brain gets accustomed to this stimulation, it requires more and more dopamine to achieve the same effect.
 When the dopamine producing behavior is finally stopped, the brain isn't used to the lowered dopamine levels, causing cravings and withdrawal symptoms.